Look - Keyboard-First Launcher#

 • macOS: macOS 15.0+, Xcode

-• Windows/Linux: Rust stable toolchain, system deps (see BUILDING.md)
+• Windows/Linux: system deps (see BUILDING.md)

-• Rust stable toolchain (for core engine)
+• All platforms: Rust stable toolchain (for the core engine)

 Repository Structure#